MercuryIntermedia/Sample_Json_Movies/README.md

 Project description
 -------

 Build a simple Android app, following Java and Android best practices, that displays movie information.
 Use your choice of architecture and libraries.
-The goal being to demonstrate a level of Android competency and code quality.
+The goal is to demonstrate a level of Android competency and code quality.

 No consideration will be given to the aesthetics of the app since this is to be used as a sample of code, and not a "designed" product.